mattwind/ESP8266/README.md

 AI-THINKER Dec 25 2014
 ````

-Unzip the the content of the ZIP file https://github.com/mattwind/ESP8266/archive/master.zip
+Unzip the the content of the [main ZIP file](https://github.com/mattwind/ESP8266/archive/master.zip)

 Close Putty and/or any other application that is using the COM port to access the ESP8266.